mehmetilz/EV-Market-Intelligence-Study-2026/README.md

 * **Rational Choice:** Twingo E-Tech secured a decisive victory with an **83.6% Master Score**, outperforming the segment average in every key metric.
 * **Operational Leadership:** Twingo sets the benchmark with a **3.93 €** running cost and a standard heat pump.

+ The raw data, normalization calculations, and the Master Score mathematical model are available in the accompanying Excel file in this repository.

 ## 🏁 Final Verdict
-The data reveals a clear functional split: While global competitors lead in raw highway efficiency or charging speed, the Renault E-Tech ecosystem masters **'Everyday Reality'**.
-By balancing technical benchmarks with superior urban agility and modern utility (V2L), bu modeller 2026 EV kullanıcıları için en rasyonel ve geleceğe dönük seçimi tanımlıyor.
+The data reveals a clear functional split: While global competitors lead in raw highway efficiency or charging speed, the Renault E-Tech ecosystem masters 'Everyday Reality'.
+By balancing technical benchmarks with superior urban agility and modern utility (V2L), these models define the most rational and future-proof choice for 2026 EV users.
 ---

 **Prepared by:** Mehmet Yılmaz